Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Click here or call (302)734-1200 ext 174.

-Food benefit applicants will not be required to complete an interview from December 1, 2020 to December 31, 2021 if they meet ALL of the following conditions
+Households who are renewing their food benefits will not be required to complete an interview if they meet ALL of the following conditions

 If a food benefit applicant does not meet these conditions, a case worker will contact the applicant to request additional information and/or verification.